-Mitral regurgitation (also called mitral valve insufficiency) is a common condition affecting the mitral valve, which is the valve that regulates the flow of blood from the lungs back into the heart.
+Mitral regurgitation is a common condition that affects the mitral valve.
+This valve is responsible for regulating the flow of blood from the lungs to the heart.

 Causes of Mitral Regurgitation